MBA Student Stories

 - Geared to the future leaders in the field of international development, the Master in Public Administration/International Development (MPA/ID) is an economics-centered, multidisciplinary program, combining analytical and quantitative methods with an emphasis on policy and practice.

 - The Master in Public Policy (MPP) equips future leaders with a conceptual framework and the specific skills they will need to be successful in public service.
 The initial emphasis of the curriculum is on building a strong conceptual foundation for analysis, management, and advocacy.
 This MBA/MPP dual degree program is a good option for students interested in working in politics or government.

-13+ Interdisciplinary Programs List
+13+ Dual Degree and Interdisciplinary Programs at Wharton

 You can combine your MBA with a degree from one of University of Pennsylvania’s top-rated graduate and professional schools.
 Listed below are some of the fully integrated programs available to students considering a dual MBA and another degree at the University of Pennsylvania.

 |Program||Schools||Degrees Conferred||Class Schedule|